Blog

 The excel checklist approach

 At many smaller managers, compliance is a spreadsheet.
-A list of rules, such as position limits, concentration caps, sector restrictions, restricted securities, maintained manually and checked against positions downloaded from the OMS or prime broker portal, when someone remembers to check it.
+A list of rules — position limits, concentration caps, sector restrictions, restricted securities — maintained manually and checked against positions downloaded from position-keeping systems or from custodians and fund admins, when someone remembers to check it.

 The post-trade monitoring approach

-Most firms that have moved beyond spreadsheets have invested in post-trade compliance software as a first step toward automation, and it does provide real value.
+Many firms rely on their middle and back office service providers to provide post-trade compliance oversight.
+This does provide real value.
 It creates a systematic record and ensures breaches are identified and documented.

-But post-trade compliance software is, by definition, catching problems after execution rather than before.
-The breach has already happened.
+But post-trade compliance is, by definition, catching problems after execution rather than preventing them before they happen.
 The trade has been executed and is either settling or settled.
-Unwinding the position carries execution cost, market impact, and in some cases regulatory disclosure obligations.
-Identifying the breach is valuable.
-Executing through a limit in the first place carries real operational and reputational cost regardless.
+Unwinding the position carries execution cost, market impact, and in some cases client and/or regulatory disclosure obligations.
+This dynamic plays out more often than most firms want to admit.
+A concentration breach discovered three hours after execution often carries an unwind cost that may far exceed the anticipated returns from acquiring the position in the first place, not to mention the reputational cost if this happens more than once.

 The verbal or email clearance approach